shalenMathew/InvestIq-AndroidApp/README.md

 This project will be best for you if ur someone who are looking to learn more about android development or

-Who are trying to find simpler projects to begin contribution
+Who are trying to find simpler projects to begin their contribution journey

 ## Built With 🛠
 - Kotlin